College of Arts and Sciences seeks to offer science major with two full-time professors; HLC will decide approval of program in 2020.

 After the previous science professor, Samantha Currier, took a new job at Anoka Technical College last year, North Central hired Professor Leah Cook as the associate professor of biology.
 While teaching all the science courses on campus, directing all the labs, and working on committees, she has been managing the details for an entire science program at North Central.

-The administration has big plans for this new program and hope to add more majors with time.
-The addition of a nursing program is a possibility that would greatly affect the school.
-Because of North Central’s close proximity to a hospital like Hennepin County Medical Center, where a nursing program could be conveniently located for prospecting future students.
+The administration has big plans for this new program and hopes to add more majors with time.
+The addition of a nursing program is a possibility that would greatly affect the school, shifting its focus toward biological sciences.
+Many community colleges in the Twin Cities metro currently offer nursing associates degrees.
+Because of North Central’s close proximity to a Hennepin County Medical Center, a nursing program could be conveniently located for prospecting future students.

 The dean of the college of arts and sciences, Desiree Libengood, believes the new science program will enhance North Central’s standing in Minnesota and will draw new students to the campus.

 “This will affect our overall impact as a university,” Libengood said.
 “The sciences are a missing area [that can] take us to that next level.”

 Cook, along with her husband and three children, moved to Minnesota in fall of 2017 from Michigan where she studied and taught science.

 “My family has always been very involved and very supportive of my love of science and teaching science,” Cook said.